 Are you stressed?

 Not all causes of erectile problems are physical.

 Stress, depression and performance anxiety all have an effect on the health of your erection.
 Psychological causes tend to be more common in younger men and account for between 10-20% of all incidences of erectile dysfunction.

 Help your erection: Adopt strategies promoting good mental health and seek professional support.

-Do you use any drugs?
+Do you take medication or use drugs?